 Here’s where the savory breakfast bowl comes into play.
 Add in your macros and garnish with something zesty and fresh, such as this magical green sauce.
 Your morning bowl options are endless.

-A little note on eggs: Due to the recently updated USDA dietary guidelines, you’ll be seeing eggs having a bit of a moment again.
+A little note on eggs: Due to the updated USDA dietary guidelines, you’ll be seeing eggs having a bit of a moment again.
 Within the 571-page report, egg yolks and their cholesterol are no longer bearing the brunt of public disapproval.
 Instead, eggs may actually help to keep our cholesterol levels in check.
 A study from the University of Connecticut found that consuming the dietary cholesterol in egg yolks could boost an individual’s (good) HDL cholesterol instead of hiking up (bad) LDL cholesterol.

 Along with beneficial cholesterol-regulating abilities, eggs are nutrient superstars.
 Eggs are a rich source of protein, vitamins B2, B6, B12, D, A, E, and K, selenium, iron, and zinc.